 Yew is the “Tree of Death” for a couple of reasons: 1) it’s a traditional graveyard tree and 2) it kills you.

-Almost every part of it is toxic.
+Almost every part of it is toxic to humans.

 In Nashville, it’s a ubiquitous foundation planting / hedge, even though all our Yews are either English or Japanese or a combo.
-I haven’t met Eastern North America’s native Yew, which is rare in Tennessee, and not sold at local nurseries.
+I haven’t met Eastern North America’s native Yew, which is rare in Tennessee, and not sold at conventional nurseries.

 At first I thought it was a special name for fleshy layers of a conifer seed, but then I read that the scrumptious, ruby-colored meat around a Pomegranate seed is also called aril.
 That’s when my interest in etymology waned and my interest in eating peaked.